 The first one is the transition from manual production to mechanized production;

 The second one, for its part, represents the electrification of production systems;

-The third one, finally, is characterized by the automation of production, thanks to electronics and information technology (IT).
+The third one, finally, is characterized by the automation of mass production, thanks to electronics and information technology (IT).

 The art of adapting to change